UConn Health · School of Medicine

 - Summer research with faculty mentors.
 UConn Health Medical/Dental Student Summer Research Program.

-- The Fifth-Year Enrichment Program: Seek funding for a one year research experience typically (but not always) following the second year of medical school.
-One possibility for such a one-year research experience, and funding to support it, is available from the Center for Molecular Oncology.
-Other mechanisms that should be considered include: Pathology Fellowship.
+- The Fifth-Year Enrichment Program: Seek funding for a one year research experience typically following the second year of medical school.
+One possibility is available from the Center for Molecular Oncology.
+Other mechanisms include: Pathology Fellowship.

-- In certain situations a medical or M.D./Ph.D. student’s schedule may allow the option of spending several months at another academic institution.
-One possibility for funding to partially or fully support such an experience may be the CMO Future Physician-Scientist/Clinical Investigator Career Development Award.
+- In certain situations a student’s schedule may allow spending several months at another institution.
+Funding may come from the CMO Future Physician-Scientist/Clinical Investigator Career Development Award.

-- Research interests in public and health care management and organization may be pursued through the combined degree program, M.D./M.P.H.
+- Research in public and health care management through the M.D./M.P.H. combined degree program.

 - Master of Science in Clinical and Translational Research.

-- An M.D./Ph.D. which requires an additional three to five-year commitment.
+- An M.D./Ph.D. requiring an additional three to five-year commitment.

 Students are encouraged to contact the Director to discuss these opportunities further.